 The RMT union, which represents many guards on our network, is currently in dispute with Merseyrail in relation to on-board staffing arrangements on the new fleet, set to be introduced on the network in 2020.

-This section is designed to inform you about the dispute, providing background information and practical advice about travel on the day of the strike.
+This section is designed to inform you about the dispute, providing background information and practical advice.

 What is the dispute about?

-The new trains, being bought by Merseytravel, have some of the most advanced and innovative safety features seen in the UK and there will be significant enhancements for passengers.
+The new trains will have some of the most advanced and innovative safety features seen in the UK, and will be faster, more comfortable and more spacious.